-When will Microsoft release Windows 11?
+When did Microsoft release Windows 11?

 - Windows 11 is bringing gamers auto HDR, better loading times, and more